ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics apply`
 {: #schematics-apply}

 Scan and run the infrastructure code of your Terraform template that your workspace points to.
 When you apply a Terraform template, your resources are provisioned, modified, or removed in {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
+The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
+You need to wait before calling the command again.
 {: shortdesc}

 Your workspace must be in an **Inactive**,  **Active**, **Failed**, or **Stopped** state to perform a {{site.data.keyword.bpshort}} apply action.